 - The story of short stories(Std X & XI)

-We hope the accreditation will prepare our pupils with skills for life and work in a global economy, opening their eyes to new opportunities and give our school a fresh and attractive identity, and a new globally conscious ethos.
+We hope the accreditation will prepare our pupils with skills for life and work in a global economy.
+It also opens the eyes of the students to new opportunities and helps them to become successful in their society.
+It gives our school a fresh and attractive identity to make ourselves globally conscious.